How to set climate targets?

 Climate target setting

 The Science Based Targets initiative (SBTi) is a partnership between CDP, UN Global Compact, WWF and the World Resources Institute.
 The partnership drives ambitious climate action in the private sector by enabling organisations to set science-based emission reduction targets.
 Organisations can apply at SBTi for their climate targets to be validated and approved.
-All companies taking action, including our parent company Ahold Delhaize, are stated on the SBTi website.
-We ask you to commit by 31 December 2024.
+All companies taking action, including our parent company Ahold Delhaize, are stated on the SBTi dashboard.
+We ask you to commit by 31 December 2026* if you are not already committed.

 Next steps after SBTi commitment